alyptik/cepl/README.md

 Command history is read from and saved to `~/.cepl_history`.

-Completions for `-l` library functions can be generated on-demand with the `-p` switch.

 #### CEPL understands the following control sequences:

 Input lines prefixed with a `;` are used to control internal state.